fhardison/lgpsi-course/src/index.md

 # Pronunciation

 I'll be using a Restored Imperial Koine pronunciation.
-[Here](https://www.youtube.com/watch?v=94B26pJM2fg)  is a good video you can watch to see what this is like if you want.
+Below is a good video you can watch to see what this is like if you want.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/94B26pJM2fg?si=Pr2Ali4WYyp1-NCU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # Contents